simplyequipped/library/README.md

 - All services are designed to run without internet access (after content has been downloaded)
 - All services are designed to run from a USB flash drive or other external drive
 - Only requires Python3 and the contents of this repository (after content has been downloaded)
-- Automatic selection of the appropriate kiwix-tools based on device platform (see section **kiwix-tools** for supported platforms)
+- Automatic selection of the appropriate kiwix-tools based on device platform (see **kiwix-tools** section for supported platforms)

 ## Getting Started
-- Add content to *kiwix/zim-reference* and *kiwix/zim-forum* (see section **Recommended Content**)
+- Download this repo
 - Run *Offline Library.bat* on Windows, or *Offline Library* on Linux or MacOS
-- Use the browser window (opened automatically) to navigate the offline content
+- Use the browser window (opened automatically) to download and navigate the offline content

 ## Services

 ### Reference
 The *reference* service uses `kiwix-serve` to host ZIM content, and is intended for reference content such as [Wikipedia](https://library.kiwix.org/#lang=eng&category=wikipedia).
-ZIM files should be added to *kiwix/zim-reference* and added to the *kiwix/library_reference.xml* library file.
+ZIM files can be added to *zim-reference/*, and then added to the *kiwix/library_reference.xml* library file using *kiwix-manage*.
+This process is handled automatically for recommended content.

 ### Forums
 The *forums* service uses `kiwix-serve` to host ZIM content, and is intended for forum content such as [StackExchange](https://library.kiwix.org/#lang=eng&category=stack_exchange).
-ZIM files should be added to *kiwix/zim-forum* and added to the *kiwix/library_forum.xml* library file.
+ZIM files can be added to *zim-forum/, and then added to the *kiwix/library_forum.xml* library file using *kiwix-manage*.
+This process is handled automatically for recommended content.

 ### Files
 The *files* service uses `python http.server` to host miscellaneous file content.
 Files should be added to *files/*

 ### Landing
-The *landing* service uses a subclassed `python http.server` instance to host a landing webpage which makes navigating to the other servies easier.
+The *landing* service uses a subclassed `python http.server` instance to host a landing webpage which simplifies downloading recommended content and navigating to the other servies.

 ## kiwix-tools